Best rechargeable flashlights of 2023

 At just 2 inches long and 0.64 inch wide weighing in at 22 grams, the Olight i1R 2 PRO is a small rechargeable light with an easy UI and great performance.

-It’s a worthwhile upgrade from the original Olight i1R EOS, which we also reviewed.
-The i1R 2 PRO has higher brightness, longer runtimes, and USB-C instead of micro USB.
+It’s definitely a worthwhile upgrade from the original Olight i1R EOS, which we also reviewed.
+The i1R 2 PRO has a higher brightness, longer runtimes, and USB-C charging instead of micro USB.
 Well worth the extra few dollars.
-If you want to compare them, check out both flashlight reviews.
+And if you want to compare them, check out both of our flashlight reviews.

-One more note: the one we tested is a limited edition with stars and stripes.
-However, the regular blue or black version has the same performance.
+One more note: the one we tested is a limited edition with stars and stripes, but the regular versions have the same performance.

 If you don’t need a 1000 lumen flashlight and want something small, check out the full review of the Olight i1R 2 PRO here.

-- It has a simple user interface with just 2 modes
+1. It has a very simple user interface with only 2 modes

-- It is available in different colors, even though the “Stars and stripes” in the picture is a limited edition, and not available anymore.
-You have to be quick to get a limited edition.
+4. It is available in different colors, even though the “Stars and stripes” in the picture is a limited edition, and not available anymore.
+You have to be quick to get the next limited edition.

 Olight Warrior Mini 3